 The shelves at the big box stores have so many different choices, so we started trying one food, then another.
 Our dogs turned their noses up to some foods, and liked others, but we were less than satisfied with the overall result even though we were now spending at least twice as much as we initially did.

-We happened to be at a home and garden store where a man handed me a sample bag of dog food and said we should try this brand out.
+We happened to be glancing through our Facebook page and noticed a message from someone telling us about a dog food product called PawTree.
 I had never heard of it.
-It was grain free — something I knew from research was much better for our pets.
+It offered both good grain and grain free options — something I knew from research was much better for our pets than wheat, soy or corn ingredients.
 It also didn’t contain white potatoes which is high in starch which not good for canines because it is high glycemic and can lead to diabetes.
-I was intrigued.
-By the end of his sales pitch I was hooked.
+We were intrigued.
+By the end of her sales pitch we were hooked.
 No recalls, top notch ingredients, no fillers, no starches, low glycemic.
-This was almost the dream food I had been searching for.
-I say almost, because I knew it wasn’t as good as a raw food meat and veggies diet.
-But as far as kibble goes, it was the best I had ever heard of.
+This was almost the dream food we had been searching for.
+We say almost, because we knew it wasn’t as good as a raw food meat and veggies diet.
+But as far as kibble goes, it was the best we had ever heard of.

-I brought home the sample bags and gave it to our two dogs, Betsy and Rosie.
+We bought a sample bag and gave it to a few of our dogs.
 They loved it.
-I tried another bag; this time Kangaroo.
+We tried another bag.
 They still loved it.
-I went back to the store and purchased our first big 27lb bag of Zignature Turkey dog food.
-Because it didn’t have any fillers, our dogs needed much less than the cheap brands.
-They ate happly and were filled.
+We called our PawTree representative and purchased our first big pallet of PawTree Turkey based dog food.
+Because it didn’t have any fillers, our dogs needed much less than the cheap brands — HALF of what they normally ate.
 Over the first week their coats started to shine again, their doggy odor started to subside and I knew that we had a winner.

 We haven’t looked back and neither have our dogs.
 They love it and we love it.
 People might call it a luxury dog food; and it is.
 But we love it just because it feeds our “Happy Healthy Golden Retrievers”.